 Evening bag designer?

 I carry mostly vintage evening bags but Bruno Frisoni creates little jewels for Roger Vivier.

 Party jewelry designer?

 Vintage Bulgari and Van Cleef as well as diamonds from the Georgian period are hard to beat.
 JAR must be included.
 He is a design master.

 Ruinart Blanc de Blancs

-The tables at Becca’s recent dinner for Best Buddies were set up around the pool inside her art-filled Houston home.
+The tables at one of Becca’s recent dinner parties were set up around the pool insider her art-filled Houston home.

 Powder room soap?